sharppy/SHARPpy/docs/source/install.rst

 tend to have another name (such as andover).
 You can download those using the `checkout` command.
 For example:

 .. prompt:: bash

     git checkout andover

-Once the package has been downloaded to your computer, use your command line to navigate into the SHARPpy directory and type this command in to install SHARPpy:
+Once the package has been downloaded to your computer, use your command line to navigate into the SHARPpy directory.
+If you want to use setuptools, type this command in to install SHARPpy:

 .. prompt:: bash

     python setup.py install

-If you have pip, it may be installed via this command:
+If you have pip, it can also be installed via this command:

 .. prompt:: bash